Tinram/File-Identifier/README.md

 However, this command is not always available.

-The main uses of the File Identifier class are:
+The main uses of *File Identifier* are:

 * For *nix servers where PHP shell functions are disabled in php.ini ( `disable_functions=` )
 * PHP running on Windows, where no `file` command natively exists
-* When older versions of `file` (e.g. v.5.09) are installed on the *nix server, and which do not recognise some files such as .gpg
+* When older versions of `file` (e.g. v.
+5.09) are installed on the *nix server, and which do not recognise some files such as .gpg
 * Where custom, old, or rare file types cannot be identified by the `file` command.